-- 109. As earlier indicated, the BPS 2025 proposes equitable share of revenue for Vihiga County of Kshs.
-5,423,932,256 while the County Government projects to collect OSR set at Kshs.378,278,488.
-In addition, according to the draft BPS 2025, Vihiga County Government is expected to receive additional allocations of Kshs.
-710,849,568 as conditional and non-conditional grants. - 110.
+- 108. As earlier indicated, the BPS 2025 proposes equitable share of revenue for Vihiga County of Kshs.
+5,423,932,256 while the County Government projects to collect OSR set at Kshs.378,278,488. - 109.
+According to the draft BPS 2025, Vihiga County Government is expected to receive additional allocations to the tune of Kshs.
+710,849,568.
+However, it is worth noting that this figure is a tentative projection as the National Treasury is yet to produce the County Governments Additional Allocations Bill, which will highlight the disbursement of conditional grants to Counties.
+In addition, some of the projected disbursements will be allocated after assessment of the counties. - 110.
 The proposed Vihiga County Government Resource Envelope for FY 2025/26 is a shown in the table below